Birdfinders' banner

 Search the web

-Group size Minimum number for tour to go ahead: 6; maximum group size: 10 with 2 leaders.
+Group size Minimum number for tour to go ahead: 4; maximum group size: 6 with 1 leader.